outpaddling/Coding-Standards/README.md

 ## Core principle

-Software is inherently expensive.
+Software development is inherently expensive.
 It takes years of training and practice to become a proficient programmer.
 Very few people ever really master the art of software engineering.

-The high cost of software development makes it imperative that the code we write be made as widely usable and accessible as possible.
+The high cost of software development makes it imperative that the code we write be made as reusable as possible.
 Every time we write new code, we should attempt to make it as widely available as possible, so that the time and effort invested in its creation need not be duplicated.
 This is the core principle behind